 It also gives companies a better way of understanding customer needs and wants in order to improve the way the product portfolio is offered to them.

 The more you know about your customers, their buying preferences and behavior, the more likely your offer will be on target.

 Although some people think of CRM as just a technology, it is so much more than that.

-Let’s take a look at the role CRM plays in customer-centricity, customer data and automation.
+Let’s take a look at the role CRM plays in customer-centricity, customer data management and automation.

 A CRM system supports a strategy which says that the customer is at the center of everything that you do.
 This customer-centric strategy must be based on clear goals and a vision of what a meaningful customer experience looks like.

 A valuable customer experience is an integral part of CRM, according to Gartner’s report, “Improving the Customer Experience”.